-Outside of France and Argentina, Malbec is also used for red Meritage blends in California as well as varietal wines and blends in Australia and New Zealand.
+Outside of France and Argentina, this grape is also used for red Meritage blends in California as well as varietal wines and blends in Australia and New Zealand.

 Pro tip: “Meritage blends” refers to Bordeaux-style wines made by members of the Meritage Alliance, a group originally founded to promote blended wines from California’s Napa Valley.
 Red Meritage may include Cabernet Sauvignon, Cabernet Franc, Malbec, Merlot, Petit Verdot, Saint-Macaire, Gros Verdot and Carmenere, though Saint-Macaire and Gros Verdot are extremely rare.

-Although Malbec has its own distinct, unique characteristics, production methods, as with all winemaking, will play a crucial part in the final style and quality of the wine (both in the vineyard and the winery).
+Although this grape has its own distinct, unique characteristics, production methods, as with all winemaking, will play a crucial part in the final style and quality of the wine (both in the vineyard and the winery).

 These production methods can include everything from site selection and yield management to extraction method and fermentation temperature, whole-bunch inclusion and post-fermentation maceration to blending and oak maturation, and much more.
 While the best examples are often aged in new oak, winemakers are currently experimenting with gentler extractions to produce a more elegant style.

-Across the globe, wines made from Malbec are enjoyed for their ripe fruit, youthful characters, or for their well-structured, lean and elegant characters, whichever style best suits the occasion.
-And with continued exploration in production techniques, consumers may increasingly find lighter and more floral whole-cluster styles to sip on chilled while celebrating Malbec World Day.
+Across the globe, wines made from this variety are enjoyed for their ripe fruit, and youthful characters, or for their well-structured, lean and elegant characters, whichever style best suits the occasion.
+And with continued exploration in production techniques, consumers may increasingly find lighter and more floral whole-cluster styles to sip on.

-We can only give you a snapshot of the Malbec grape here, but if you are inspired to take your wine knowledge to the next level, sign up for a class today!
+We can only give you a snapshot this exciting grape here, but if you are inspired to take your wine knowledge to the next level, sign up for a class today!
 Visit our Where to Study page to find the right course provider for you.